its first two decades drag racing was somewhat free of strict

 racers were not politically correct - in fact, just the opposite.

-Most of the NHRA was made up of hard core racers, not wimpy accountants.
+Most of the NHRA was made up of racers and

-There were no "cookie cutter" cars accompanied with
+not wimpy accountants.
+There were no "cookie cutter"

 This site is